setsun/react-transition-components/README.md

 }

 // example
-const transitionConfig = {
+const config: TransitionConfig = {
   transition: 'transform',
   getStartStyle: (start = 0) => `scale(${start})`,
   getEndStyle: (end = 1) => `scale(${end})`,
 }
 ```

 It's recommended you pass in default parameters for the functions for `getStartStyle` and `getEndStyle`.
-This will be the default values, which can be overridden by `this.props.start` and `this.props.end` in your component.
+These will be the default values, which can be overridden by `this.props.start` and `this.props.end` in your component.
 In the end, what is returned by the function is up to you, as long as it is valid CSS.

-Additionally, applying multiple CSS transforms is supported out of the box.
+Additionally, applying multiple CSS transforms is supported out of the box if you want to manage them in separate configurations.

 #### Example
 ```